memgraph/orb/docs/data.md

 ## Remove nodes and edges

-In order to remove nodes or edges from a graph, you just need the `id`.
+To remove nodes or edges from a graph, you just need the `id`.
 Removing a node will also remove all inbound and outbound edges to that node.
 Removing an edge will just remove that edge.

 ```typescript